 After Coughlan’s presentation, David Wolkoff, principal of the Heart Land Business Center, shared a video showing his plan for the Heartland Center’s Town Square project in Brentwood.
 He voiced that a common question asked when presenting his project is the potential traffic impact.
 Given the main road to the development is the already overcrowded Sagtikos Parkway, many people are worried that the new development will make already poor traffic conditions even worse.
 Wolkoff’s design to have an internal bus station, cycling routes, and ride sharing are some of the ways he plans to combat these fears and potential issues.

 The second to last speaker at the event was David Pennetta, Executive Director of Cushman & Wakefield.
 Pennetta agreed on the changing demographics of Long Islanders and the need to attract millennials.
-He referred to a mixed-use space on Broadhollow Road in Melville, which includes office space, a gym, a pool, golf, and restaurants all in one building.
+He referred to a mixed-use space on Broadhollow Road in Melville, which includes office space, a gym, a pool, golf all in one building.
+The building also would employ chefs who’d have had passed food hygiene level 2.
 He felt that making the workplace desirable is essential when competing with New York City for talented millennials.
 Pennetta went on to say how larger office buildings and spaces are going to be needed soon, and it is an area of real estate to keep an eye on.
 Pennetta referred to the many different apartment amenities available, and how they are accommodating to all ages, including millennials, empty nesters, and divorcees, which is a contribution to their growing popularity.